-As a student in the Faculty of Science and Engineering, you may be required to use our laboratories and clinics depending on your degree or units you are undertaking.
+As a student in the Faculty of Science and Engineering (FSE), you may be required to use our laboratories and clinics depending on your degree or units you are undertaking.

-All our students who use labs or clinics will also undergo a full induction for that particular facility once classes commence.
+All our students who use laboratories or clinics will also undergo a full induction for that particular facility once classes commence.

 Below are some useful resources you can access before you start.

-Here are some rules you'll need to ensure your safety.
+Here are some rules you'll need to follow to ensure your safety.

 We’ve listed some useful external resources that can help explain safety in an Australian context in more detail: